frontenddogma/web-development-glossary/manuscript/a.md

 : Guidelines for designing web content authoring tools that are accessible to authors with disabilities and designed to enable, support, and promote the production of more accessible web content by all authors.
 ATAG 1.0 became a W3C Recommendation in 2000. ℹ︎&nbsp;[w3.org/TR/ATAG20](https://www.w3.org/TR/ATAG20/)

 Authorization
-: The specifying of access rights and privileges to resources, which is related to information security and computer security in general and to access control in particular.
+: The specifying of access rights and privileges to resources, which is related to information security and computer security in general, and to access control in particular.
 More formally, “to authorize” is to define an access policy.&nbsp;[†](#w-authorization)

 Automagic
 : A blend of “automatic” and “magic,” referring to an action that’s performed automatically but also in a way as to seem magical.